 - Whipping cream (to serve with finished gelatin): A delicious topping made of cream, sugar, and vanilla that gives this salad an extra sweetness we long for!

 Fresh Cranberry Salad

 Here’s the deal, I knew I had to chop everything really small.
-I confess I’m not very patient, I want it chopped quickly.
+I confess, I’m not very patient, I want it chopped quickly.
 So, I got out my really good sharp knife and started chopping away on the celery and apples.
-The pineapple tidbits I just drained and left as tidbits.
 I thought to myself, I’m not going to cut every cranberry in half.
 That’s not going to happen.

 That’s when I grabbed my salsa maker chopper.
 It worked like a charm.
 I chopped the apples and the celery on the wood chopping board.